 La Candelaria probably has the highest concentration of hostels of all barrios, and its the opinion of most travel guides that this is where to stay in Bogota.
 A hostel that caught our eye was the Fernweh Photography Hostel, a space for creatives to meet, get inspired and sleep in a reasonably-priced bed.
 There are also Selina and Masaya Hostels in this area which are always a sure win.

 That’s right.
 Our advice on where to stay in Bogota is not La Candelaria.
 But isn’t that where all the tourist activity is, we hear you cry?!
 Exactly.
 Those visitors who do stay in this area feel they have little reason to ever leave it, and our theory is that this is why Bogota has such a bad reputation amongst those who only stay a few days.
-The Candelaria area seems particularly affected by homelessness, and we’ve seen tourists being hassled by those living on the streets several times.
+La Candelaria area seems particularly affected by homelessness, and we’ve seen tourists being strongly hassled by those living on the streets several times.
 Coupled with this, thieves know that this is the area in which the tourists hang around, so quite frankly you’re a sitting duck in La Candelaria.
 At night, the area isn’t so pleasant and you need to be especially on your guard.